 Source: Office for Health Improvement and Disparities (OHID) based on Office for National Statistics births and deaths data

-Over the three year period 2018-20, there were 40 infant deaths that were registered within the three year period 2018-20 in Hull equating to an average of 13 per year.
+There were 39 infant deaths that were registered within the three year period 2020-22 in Hull equating to an average of 13 per year.

 Compared with benchmark